 Look for good quality puppets that are easily recognizable, large enough for adults to use, and have moving mouths.

 Our favorites are ones that look like stuffed animals and also the human ones with lots of floppy yarn hair.

 Personal Development and Educational Items

 Especially for older kids, if there is something they’re showing an interest in, support it and help them develop their talents and skills.
-Why not feed a brain and help kids learn new things regardless of their age?

 Books, audio books, science kits, school supplies, journals, cool looking pencils or gel pens, a non-fiction book of facts about a subject they’re interested in, games that encourage things like hand-eye coordination, sequencing, spelling, or cooperation, flash cards, practice workbooks, colored page overlays (especially if reading is difficult), or sticker books.

 If they love to read, get a whole series of novels for them.
 A microscope, sewing machine, digital camera, dance lessons, a musical instrument, cookbooks, or art supplies can also help encourage positive growth.

 Again, not all those items need to be new.
 A “new to them” camera or instrument where they can learn and practice their budding interest is often just as well received and are easier on the wallet (and the emotions) if they decide they don’t want to use it anymore.